data-with-ian/EXPLORATORY-DATA-ANALYSIS-OF-HR-EMPLOYEE-ATTRITION--MY-SQL/README.md

 ### PROJECT OVERVIEW

-Employee attrition refers to the process where employees leave a company through various means, such as voluntary resignations, layoffs, failure to return from a leave of absence, illness, or death.
-In this project, I conducted an exploratory data analysis (EDA) of employee attrition within a company by querying a dataset using SQL.
-I initiated the project by developing a hypothetical scenario where I assume the role of a data analyst within the company.
+Employee attrition is the process where employees leave a company through various means, such as voluntary resignations, layoffs, failure to return from a leave of absence, illness, or death.
+In this project, I conducted an exploratory data analysis (EDA) of employee attrition within a company.
+I initiated the project by developing a hypothetical scenario where I assume the role of a data analyst within the company and querying their dataset using SQL.

 ### TABLE OF CONTENTS